-TAKING YOUR BABY HOME
+TAKING YOUR BABY HOME (for late miscarriage and fetal anomalies)

 Some parents decide to take their baby home before the funeral.
 There is no legal reason why you should not do this unless the Coroner has ordered a post mortem.